abdullahsweesi11/repo-seek/README.md

   - Note: file extension (json, csv) will be automatically added

 - Force:
+  - Takes no arguments (boolean type)
+  - Enables forced execution, without any prompts

+- Raw:
-  - Takes no arguments
+  - Takes no arguments (boolean type)
-  - Does not provide any intermediary confirmation, executes directly
+  - Enables return of raw response data, for more repo details

 ## Testing